Skip to main content

 Frequency shift

-When solar inverters are connected to the output of a MultiPlus-II, excess solar energy is used to recharge the batteries.
+When solar inverters are connected to the output of the inverter/charger, excess solar energy is used to recharge the batteries.
 Once the absorption voltage is reached, charge current will reduce and excess energy will be fed back into the mains.
-If the mains is not available, the MultiPlus-II will slightly increase the AC frequency to reduce the output of the solar inverter.
+If mains is not available, the inverter/charger will slightly increase the AC frequency to reduce the output of the solar inverter.

 Built-in Battery Monitor

-The ideal solution when the MultiPlus-II is part of a hybrid system (diesel generator, inverter/chargers, storage battery, and alternative energy).
+The ideal solution is when the inverter/charger is part of a hybrid system (diesel generator, inverter/chargers, storage battery, and alternative energy).
 The built-in battery monitor can be set to start and stop the generator:

 Autonomous operation when the grid fails

 Houses or buildings with solar panels or a combined micro-scale heating and power plant or other sustainable energy sources have a potential autonomous energy supply which can be used for powering essential equipment (central heating pumps, refrigerators, deep freeze units, Internet connections, etc.) during a power failure.
-A problem is however that grid connected sustainable energy sources drop out as soon as the grid fails.
-With a MultiPlus-II and batteries, this problem can be solved: the MultiPlus-II can replace the grid during a power failure.
-When the sustainable energy sources produce more power than needed, the MultiPlus-II will use the surplus to charge the batteries; in the event of a shortfall, the MultiPlus-II will supply additional power from the battery.
+A problem is, however, that grid-connected sustainable energy sources drop out as soon as the grid fails.
+With an inverter/charger and batteries, this problem can be solved: the inverter/charger can replace the grid during a power failure.
+When sustainable energy sources produce more power than needed, the inverter/charger will use the surplus to charge the batteries; in the event of a shortfall, the inverter/charger will supply additional power from the battery.

 Programmable